LeonardoGandini/Skyrim-Watch-Faces/README.md

 # Skyrim-Watch-Faces
-A Skyrim based, beautiful collection of analog watch faces for Android Wear
+You love Skyrim?
+Well here's a beautiful collection of analog watch faces for Android Wear, take the dragon with you!